Skip to content

 useClientPoint

-The useClientPoint composable positions floating elements relative to the user's pointer by updating the floating context's anchor to a virtual element at the pointer coordinates.
+useClientPoint positions a floating element relative to pointer coordinates by swapping the floating context anchor for a virtual element.

 ts